ome/omero-guide-qupath/docs/qupath.rst

   .. image:: images/qupath9.png

 #.
-Then, set the opeacity slider in the bottom of the widget to the very left (= zero opacity), and click *Choose*.
+Then, set the opacity slider in the bottom of the widget to the very left (= zero opacity), and click *Choose*.

   .. image:: images/qupath10.png